Federalist Society: George W. Bush administration (2001–09)

-Donald Trump first administration (2017–21)
+Donald Trump's first administration (2017–21)

 According to Politico Magazine, Trump became president "for a long list of reasons, of course, but near the top of that list is the imprimatur the Federalist Society granted him.
 He almost certainly couldn't have gotten what he wanted without the Federalists.
 And they almost certainly couldn't have gotten what they wanted without him."
 During the 2016 presidential campaign, Texas Senator Ted Cruz "accused Trump of not being a true conservative" and warned Republicans that Trump would nominate liberal judges.
 While consulting with conservative think tank The Heritage Foundation to create a list of nominees, Trump stated: "I'm going to submit a list of justices, potential justices of the United States Supreme Court, that I will appoint from the list.
 I won't go beyond that list."

 The Federalist Society was influential in the Trump administration, hand-selecting Supreme Court Justice Neil Gorsuch and recruiting a slate of conservative judges to fill vacancies throughout the federal judiciary.
 The society helped to assemble the list of 21 people from which Trump said he would choose a nominee to replace Antonin Scalia on the U.S. Supreme Court.
 Nine of the 21 individuals spoke at the society's annual convention in late November 2016, while nearly all of the others were in attendance.
 Federalist Society members generally chose not to criticize Trump, and Politico described the Federalist Society membership as "elite, conservative lawyers who have generally chosen to give Trump a pass on his breaches of long-cherished legal norms and traditions in exchange for the gift of Supreme Court Justice Neil Gorsuch."
 Former Federalist Society executive vice president Leonard Leo said: "What President Trump has done with judicial selection and appointments is probably at the very center of his legacy, and may well be his greatest accomplishments thus far."